- by Bryan Veldboom - updated on 4/8/2021

 Undercharging is also bad for your battery, so you'll want to be sure you charge it on a regular basis.
 If you're using your battery on a daily basis, a good rule is to keep the batteries on a charger overnight to have them charged up and ready for the next day.

-The Duracell Ultra Automatic Marine Charger is a great choice for your boat.
+The X2Power 4.0 Amp Automatic Marine Battery Charger is a great choice for your boat.
 This 4-amp charger is compatible with flooded and AGM batteries of 12-volts.
 It also protects against overcharging, overheating, sparks and reverse polarity.
-Plus, it’s water resistant up to 4.9 ft. and small enough to be permanently mounted to a battery housing on or inside your boat.
+Plus, it's water resistant up to 4.9 ft. and small enough to be permanently mounted to a battery housing on or inside your boat.

-The Duracell Ultra Marine Battery Charger offers the same benefits of the model above, but with the added ability to charge two batteries at one time.
+The X2Power 8.0 Amp Marine Battery Charger offers the same benefits of the model above, but with the added ability to charge two batteries at one time.

 A reliable charger will help you avoid the disappointment of having a dead battery so you can make the most of your time on the water.
 Find your marine charger online or stop into your nearest location.
 Want to learn more about boats?
 Learn how to pick the best battery for your boat and browse our list of top boating accessories.